alielmala/alielmala/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently studying Electrical and Computer Engineering
-- 🌱 I also study external couurses online to get more knowledge and expreince in the software field.
+- 🌱 I also study external online courses to get more knowledge and expreince in the software field.

 </div>